 - Easily query and visualize across both your recent and historical log data via your Kibana interface, enabling you to quickly identify and troubleshoot performance issues.

 When searching and analyzing data, you don’t need to worry about which tier of storage that data is currently in as that is handled automatically.
-To start using UltraWarm, sign in to the AWS console, create an Amazon Elasticsearch Service cluster, and when selecting your nodes, enable UltraWarm.
+To start using UltraWarm, sign in to the Amazon Web Services console, create an Amazon Elasticsearch Service cluster, and when selecting your nodes, enable UltraWarm.
 You can select UltraWarm1.medium.elasticsearch or UltraWarm1.large.elasticsearch instances.

-Set-up & Configuration from AWS Management Console or API
+Set-up & Configuration from Amazon Web Services Management Console or API

 Flexible Storage Options